OnkelTem/audipomarks/README.md

 It features:

 - Nice support for Bluetooth remote control devices.
-- Setting playback stop points, called **marks**.
+- Setting playback stop points called **marks****.
-- Changing the pitch (to match your own vocal range).
+- Changing the pitch (to match your vocal range).
 - Changing the playback speed (this one is regular, but still...).

 And many more.

 ### Marks

-Marks are basically a list of timecodes.
-They are usually used as stop points for the player to allow for A-B repetition or for fast and precise navigation through an audio recording.
+Marks are a list of time codes.
+They are usually used as stop points by the player to allow for A-B repetition or fast and precise navigation through an audio recording.

 In Audipo player you create marks by tapping the <img src="doc/audipo-add-mark-button.png" width="30" style="vertical-align: bottom"/> button.